 sending sightings (species, date, location), preferably with an

 image, via email to

-This species is present (reported) and larvae feed on tomatoes and go
+This species is not reported, but it may be present.
+Larvae feed on tomatoes and go

 by the common name of "Tomato Hornworms".